A visual arts exhibition by artist Rebecca Holden acknowledging the role of the New Zealand Mounted Rifles in the Middle East.

 Sand in the Apricot Jam is a visual arts project aimed at acknowledging the role of the New Zealand Mounted Rifles in the First World War.
 This visual arts project was first exhibited at Expressions Art Centre in Upper Hutt in 2014, where Rebecca created the majority of the artwork on site.

-The intention of the onsite project and resulting exhibition is to be as inclusive of the local community as possible – from the local owners of horses who allow Rebecca to sketch their horses, to young men who volunteered to pose for the painting, from the visitors to the gallery who are welcome to discuss the art work and topic with the artist, to the school groups that visit and create their own work of art in response to this project.
+The intention of the onsite project and resulting exhibition was to be as inclusive of the local community as possible – from the local owners of horses who allowed Rebecca to sketch their horses, to young men who volunteered to pose for the painting, from the visitors to the gallery who came in to discuss the art work and share their own family stories with the artist, and to the school groups that visited and who then created their own work of art in response to this project.

 The theme of the work looks at the role of the New Zealand Mounted Rifles in the Middle East Campaign, as well as their contribution at Gallipoli.
 Rebecca's grandfather served with the Auckland Mounted Rifles and was wounded at Gallipoli.
 He returned to serve with his regiment in the Sinai and Palestine until the end of the war.